CryptoManufaktur-io/solana-rpc/README.md

 `sudo iostat -mdx` as a root-capable user to see NVMe utilization, of interest are `r_await` and `w_await`.

-`solana-install update` to pull a new version of Solana in the `beta` channel.
+`solana-install init x.y.z` to pull a new version of Solana.